 Our net exposure to interest rate risk results primarily from interest rate fluctuations on existing credit facilities, which bear interest at a rate that varies with the Bloomberg Short-Term Bank Yield ("BSBY"), prime or federal funds rates.
-At the end of Fiscal 2023, we had \$36.3 million borrowings outstanding under our 2021 Credit Facility.
-At the end of Fiscal 2022, we had no borrowings outstanding under our 2021 Credit Facility.
-At 100 basis point increase or decrease in the interest rate on borrowings under existing credit facilities would not result in a material impact to our results of operations at our anticipated borrowing levels.
+At the end of Fiscal 2024, we had \$45.3 million outstanding under our 2023 Credit Facility.
+At the end of Fiscal 2023, we had \$36.3 million outstanding under our 2021 Credit Facility.
+A 100 basis point increase or decrease in the interest rate on borrowings under existing credit facilities would not result in a material impact to our results of operations at our anticipated borrowing levels.